AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RecommendationSystems/CreatingRewardMaximizationBasedRegressionRecommendationModelAqwamStyle.md

 local function onShopGUIClose(lastShownItemName, lastItemDataVector)

+    --[
+        Tanh can only output values of -1 to 1.
+Hence the minimum reward it can receive is -1.
+        However, to avoid improper gradient calculations (due to reward mixing with critic values leading to output range of -2 and 2), this should be smaller in magnitude.
+    --]

-    local rewardValue = -1 -- Tanh can only output values of -1 to 1.
+    local rewardValue = -0.1 -- Tanh can only output values of -1 to 1.
 Hence the minimum reward it can receive is -1.

    showRecommendations(lastShownItemName, lastItemDataVector, rewardValue, -1)